Irobot is like with a bunch of models, which makes it hard to choose what you want.

 Even stubborn stains are cleaned (after one or two rounds of vacuuming) by the 675 and 692 thanks to its decent suction force.

-The Roombas are featured with the 3-stage cleaning system.
+The Roombas are featured with a 3-stage cleaning system.

 Their dual multi-surface rubber brushes are very efficient in scrubbing hard floors and dislodging dirt hidden in carpets.